 There are still things I have yet to learn and this is what I have found so far.
 As I discover new things, I will add it here to help you too.

-My husband’s late aunt Molly was a horder, she never threw things away and kept all her mothers thing’s including letters and photographs.
+My husband’s late aunt was a hoarder and never threw things away.
+Sh kept all her mothers thing’s including letters and photographs.

 I found this little gem of an album when we were looking through her drawers.